 - In-house design studio offers real-world business and professional experiences.

 - Opportunities abound for internships at graphic and advertising design firms, museums and many other businesses and organizations.

 - Visiting artist program brings to campus accomplished artists and designers.

 - Study Abroad programs in locations such as Italy, Ireland and France expose students to the exciting and wide world of culture and art.

-- Students can gain hands-on experience designing University publications such as The Northern Review (student newspaper), Polar Droppings (department newsletter) and The Northern (University yearbook).
+- Students can gain hands-on experience designing University publications such as The Northern Review (student newspaper), Polar Droppings (department newsletter) and The Northern (University yearbook), and numerous department campaigns.

 - Numerous talent awards and scholarships are granted to gifted students.